 To see an example of a WP site visit this e-commerce site I recently built.
 Being the first e-commerce site I took on and working on other projects simultaneously, it took me about a month to build.
 I couldn’t have done it without free tutorial videos by WordPressKing and WPSculptor, whose help I’m very grateful for!

 Have you ever visited a website where some of the links don’t work, parts of the site won’t display properly, or its pages load so slow that you lose confidence and patience way before you think about buying something through it?

 The principle here is the same, except a website can deteriorate even faster than a physical structure.
 With hazards from spam-bots to hackers to malicious code, or failing to stay on top of updates to your theme, plugins, template, etc., a website can become “dilapidated” quickly.
-Automate as many of the updates that you can through settings on your domain or the site itself, ensuring first that automated updates won’t cause you to lose any customization, which usually only applies if you’ve added code to your theme itself if you’re using WP.
-Install security features such as a SSL (secure sockets layer) certificate to encrypt/protect data exchanged between you and your customers.
+Automate as many of the updates that you can through settings on your domain or the site itself, ensuring first that automated updates won’t cause you to lose any customization, which usually only applies if you’ve added code to your theme.
+Install security features such as an SSL (Secure Sockets Layer) certificate to encrypt/protect data exchanged between you and your customers.
 Install CAPTCHAs to avoid anyone but humans sending you messages through your site.
 Spend an extra $10-$20 per month to have your domain host monitor your site for hacking.
-Even with these measures, you will likely find that your site will need enough monitoring and upkeep to make the thing you admire most about large companies is their ability to staff IT resources.
+Even with these measures, you will likely find that your site will need enough monitoring and upkeep to make the thing you admire most about large companies their ability to staff IT resources.

 As fun as it’s been writing about website building for newbies, it’s time for me to switch gears.
 Any advice or questions are more than welcome, and feel free to read more about my remote work adventures here on this site.
 Peace!